hyperledger-labs/hyperledger-labs.github.io/labs/fabric-operations-console.md

 - View, Create, Import and Export Organizations and Identities.
 - Role Based Access Control in UI to tightly control which Console users can perform which operations.

+The console relies on [GRPC web](https://grpc.io/docs/platforms/web/) to allow GRPC based communication with Orderers and Peers via Node.js.
+Managmeent of Certificate Authorities is done via REST API so does not reqiure a GRPC Web Instance.

-For more Information see the current production documentation here: https://cloud.ibm.com/docs/blockchain-sw-252?topic=blockchain-sw-252-ibp-console-govern
+For more Information see the [documentation for the current IBM production offerings](https://cloud.ibm.com/docs/blockchain-sw-252?topic=blockchain-sw-252-ibp-console-govern) which are driven by the code in this Lab proposal.

 # Initial Committers
 _Enter the Github IDs for the set of initial committers._